toonshi/mshamba/README.md

 # 🌾 Mshamba

+**IMPORTANT NOTE:** This is the stable version of the Mshamba platform.
+The `custom_token_factory` canister has been temporarily removed from the deployment to ensure stability and address ongoing development.
+Investment functionalities that rely on the token factory are currently not active.

 **Mshamba** is a decentralized platform for tokenizing agricultural projects on the Internet Computer Protocol (ICP).
 It enables urban investors to invest directly in farms, allows landowners to lease unused land, and empowers farmers to raise capital transparently without predatory loans.
 It also facilitates cooperation across the entire agricultural supply chain.

 ---